This resource aims to support practitioners deploying differential privacy

 where the privacy mechanisms are applied centrally, after data collection.

-In this model, individuals provide raw data and relay their trust in the
+In this model, individuals provide raw data and place their trust in the

 curator, which is intended to add privacy protections in a downstream